 Day 1/2/3 ~ Victoria Falls ~ Elephant Camp

 At more than twice the size of Niagara Falls it’s no surprise that Victoria Falls is one of the Seven Wonders of the World.
 Five separate falls plunge more than 328 feet into the chasm which separates Zimbabwe from Zambia.
 Keep an eye out for elephant, hippo and other wildlife.
 Enjoy your gin and tonic as the sun dips below the horizon, painting the whole area in unbelievable array of reds, yellows and purples.
-Let your adventurous side play as you partake in optional activities like a swim in Devil’s Pool on the lip of the Falls, white water rafting, elephant back safaris, bungee jumping or a helicopter or micro-light flight.
+Let your adventurous side play as you partake in optional activities like a swim in Devil’s Pool on the lip of the Falls, whitewater rafting, elephant interactions, bungee jumping or a helicopter or micro-light flight.
 Game drives, canoeing or a sunset cruise on the Zambezi are also easily organized.

 Take part in all of this with Elephant Camp, an intimate lodge under canvas, as your home base.
 Set in a private concession, Elephant Camp has spectacular views of the mist rising from the falls.
 The camp’s nine luxurious tented suites boast panoramic views of the bush and have giant four-poster beds, deep bathtubs with breathtaking views, private viewing decks and personal plunge pools.
 Savor superb local and internationally-inspired fare in the inviting dining room.
 Those in search of relaxing spots to unwind can sink into the comfortable chairs in the cozy sitting room, soak up the sun on the spacious decks or enjoy refreshing dips in the sparkling swimming pool, which has sweeping views of Batoka Gorge.
 A great optional activity offered by the Camp are elephant-back safaris.